M2000Interpreter/Environment/utf8/asmopcodes.bas.utf8.txt

 Public Function PreProcessAsm(ByVal strASM As String) As String
     Dim strLines()  As String
-    Dim strParts()  As String
     Dim strOutput   As String
     Dim strID       As String
-    Dim strSymb()   As String
-    Dim strCnt()    As String
+    Dim prep As New FastCollection
-    Dim lngSymbCnt  As Long
+    Dim final As New Document
     Dim i           As Long
-    Dim j           As Long
+    Dim j           As Long, j1 As Long
     Dim k           As Long
     Dim blnInQt     As Boolean
     Dim lngWordCnt  As Long
     Dim blnInWS     As Boolean
     Dim blnIsEQU    As Boolean
+    prep.UcaseKeys = True

     strLines = Split(strASM, vbCrLf)